VERSION: FEBRUARY 2023

 - If the processing of your data is based on a balance of interests pursuant to Article 6 para.
 1 lit. f GDPR, you can object to the processing.
 If you object, we kindly ask you to explain the reasons why we should not process your data.
 In the case of your justified objection, we will examine the situation and will either discontinue or adjust the processing or inform you of our compelling reasons worthy of protection, on the basis of which we may continue the processing.

 Deletion may be waived in the cases permitted by law, in the case of anonymous or pseudonymised data, which would render the processing impossible or seriously detrimental to scientific research or statistical purposes.

-Your personal data is securely transmitted by encryption.
-We use the coding system SSL (Secure Socket Layer).
-Furthermore, we protect our website and other systems by technical and organizational measures against loss, destruction, access, modification or dissemination of your data by unauthorized persons.
+Your personal data is securely transmitted using encryption.
+We use the protocol SSL (Secure Socket Layer).
+Furthermore, we protect our website and other systems by technical and organizational measures against loss, destruction, access, modification, or dissemination of your data by unauthorized persons.

 You can reach out to our Privacy Team for general questions on privacy and in order to exercise your data protection rights by sending an email to firstname.lastname@example.org.